Phlox-GL/phlox/README.md

   :fill (hslx 50 90 70)
   :color (hslx 200 90 30)
   :fraction 1
-  :spin-pivot $ [] 20 120
   :on-change $ fn (value d!) (d! cursor (assoc state :c value)) :on-move $ fn (pos d!) (d! cursor (assoc state :pos pos))
 ```

-> `:spin-pivot` is supposed to provide an **absolute** position of area center, which is actually center for calculating spin angles.
-Since PIXI does not expose absolute position of a circle easily, now we need to add by hand.
-By default, we use center of screen as a universal spin pivot.

 `phlox.comp.drag-point/comp-drag-point` provides a point for dragging: